Chasing 99%: MNIST without CNN

 $$x_{train}=\frac{x_i - \bar{x}}{\sigma}$$

-Then use Dataloader module from pytorch to batch the training data into batch_size = 50.
-The reason is that without batching the optimizer updates weights based on loss for single image and hence a single noisy image can change the weights drastically.
-So we take a batch of particular size and then update weights based on average loss of full batch.
-And for that to work we also need to randomize the dataset first so that chances of a batch being filled by noisy images are low.
-For our MNIST dataset that part is already done by the researches who made it; so we are good to go!.
+Then, used the DataLoader module from PyTorch to batch the training data into batch_size = 50.
+The reason is that without batching, the optimizer updates weights based on the loss of a single image, and so a single noisy image can change the weights drastically.
+Taking a batch of a particular size allows us to update the weights based on the average loss of the full batch.
+For this to work, we need to randomize the dataset so the chances of a batch being filled with noisy images are low.
+For the MNIST dataset, this is already done by the researchers who made it, so we are good to go!

 Models